pkorac/pk-website-2026/site/blog/a-prototype-is-worth-a-thousand-slides.md

 A good prototype can illustrate product vision, prove technical feasibility, let you experience the journey, and evoke emotion through UI design and animation – all at once.
 A slide deck can usually only do one of these well before it starts diluting the narrative or disappearing into the weeds.
 Prototypes don’t just explain – they persuade.

-Building a prototype forces you to bridge the gap between idea and reality.
+Building a prototype also forces you to bridge the gap between concept and reality.
 You can put a “how might we” sentence on a slide – but in a prototype, it has to be answered.
 You might not get it right first time, but you’ll have already found _a_ way through the problem.
 And you’ll have something tangible to test straight away.

 ## Types and purposes of prototypes

 There are different reasons for building a prototype.
 Sometimes you’re proving something is technically possible.
-Other times you want to feel how a journey unfolds over time.
+Other times you want to experience how a journey flows over time.
 Maybe you need alignment around a product vision across teams.
-Or you’re fine-tuning interactions and motion to make the experience feel genuinely “delightful”.
+Or you’re fine-tuning interactions and motion to make the experience feel “delightful”.

 **You don’t always need a super high-fidelity, fully interactive prototype.**